0x80/firestore-mobx/docs/migrate-from-firestorter.md

 ## Origin

-This library was inspired by Firestorter.
-Huge thanks to @Ijzerenhein for that.
+This library was inspired by [Firestorter](https://github.com/IjzerenHein/firestorter).
+Many thanks to [Hein Rutjes](https://github.com/IjzerenHein) for creating that library and introducing me to the concepts.

-After finding myself using only a small portion of its API and missing strict Typescript typings, I decided to create a leaner more focussed alternative based on the same core idea.
+After finding myself using only a small portion of the Firestorter API and missing strict Typescript typings, I decided to create a leaner more focussed alternative based on the same core idea.

 By questioning every feature and only implementing the bare essentials I was able to discard a lot of the complexity and code.
 To give you an idea,